 You can see more detailed explanation of median and its calculation here:

-Standard deviation is a more common measure of dispersion (or volatility).
-It is directly derived from variance – in fact standard deviation is just a square root of variance.
-Its advantage and the main reason why standard deviation is used more frequently than variance is that it is measured in the same units as the underlying data, while variance is measured in the units squared.
+The main reason and the greatest advantage of standard deviation is that it is measured in the same units as the underlying data, while variance is measured in the units squared.

-Variance is still very useful for various tests and analyses (e.g. Analysis of Variance – ANOVA) or as an input for calculation of other measures or indices.
-With variance, you don’t need to be bothered with the square root as with standard deviation.
+That said, variance still has a wide range of uses, in finance and other areas.
+It is particularly useful for various tests and analyses (e.g. Analysis of Variance – ANOVA) or as an input for calculation of other measures or indices.
+Not having to deal with the square root can be a significant advantage in more complex calculations.

-The exact calculation of variance and standard deviation is slightly different depending on the data set being a sample or the entire population.
 The respective Excel functions are VAR.S, VAR.P, STDEV.S, and STDEV.P.
 Variance is in cell D11 and standard deviation in D12 in the Descriptive Statistics Calculator.
-You can set whether your data set is sample or population in the combo in cell D6.
+You can set whether your data set is sample or population in the dropdown box in cell D6.

 Here you can see more detailed explanation of variance and standard deviation and their calculation: